pnp/powershell/documentation/Remove-PnPAzureADApp.md

 ```

 ## DESCRIPTION
-This cmdlet remove an Azure AD App registration
+This cmdlet removes an Azure AD App registration.

 ## EXAMPLES